 (Love Bay Poros)

-Love bay can be found about three kilometres west away from Poros.
-This beach is characterised by a very soft gradient with pure shallow waters and even has a volleyball net, which you can play on.
-This bay comes with a party atmosphere, and you can also hire sun loungers and enjoy the bay’s ambience.
+Love Bay is about three kilometres west from Poros town.
+This beach is characterised by a very soft gradient with pure shallow waters.
+To your surprise, there is a volleyball net in the water to enjoy a game.
+This bay is filled with party atmosphere, and you can also hire sun loungers and enjoy the bay’s surroundings.

 What to eat

-Poros has a wide variety of Restaurants you can choose from when getting to know this island through its prism of gastronomy.
-Most of these will be family owned and will be located either on popular beaches or across the town.
-Tour down the beach of Askeli and get a drink from one of the many taverns lining up on this seafront.
-If you are looking to engage with locals, please do visit the restaurants at night.
-They are filled to the brim.
+Poros has a wide variety of restaurants you can choose from so as to appreciate this island far more through its gastronomy.
+Most of these are family owned and located either on popular beaches or across the town.
+Walk along Askeli beach and have a drink at one of tavernas on the seafront.a If you want to enjoy local life visit the restaurants at night.
+They are full of vibrant night life.

-If you want the best fish, this is your place.
-This family-owned tavern will serve you fish freshly caught on that same day.
-Additionally, being at the harbour, you get to experience the beautiful view of the Aegean as you have your scrumptious meal.
+If you want the best fish dish, this is the place.
+This family-owned tavern serves the best fish, freshly caught on that very same day.
+Additionally, being at the harbour, you get to experience the beautiful view of the Aegean while having your most appetizing meal.

-Founded in 1965, this Tavern will serve you items from their traditional Greek recipes made from locally sourced fresh ingredients.
+Founded in 1965, this taverna serves dishes from their Greek traditional recipes prepared with local fresh produce.
 You can have the top-notch grilled and roasted meat, stews, snacks and appetizers.